jimacoff/OFN-User-Guide---Master/advanced-features/subscriptions/subscriptions-configuration.md

 **2\) Stripe:** Stripe is a payment gateway which takes payment with credit cards.
 When you apply a Stripe payment method to a customer's subscription, Stripe will bill their credit card automatically each time one of their subscription orders is processed.
 The amount they are charged will reflect any changes they've made to the subscription order, and they will not be changed if you cancel or pause their subscription.

-Before a shop can successfully charge the customer, the customer must signup with OFN, save a default credit card in their account _and_ grant permission to your shop to charge the credit card.
+Before a shop can successfully charge the customer, the customer must signup with Abukem, save a default credit card in their account _and_ grant permission to your shop to charge the credit card.
 Further detail about these steps are on the [subscriptions - the customer perspective](subscriptions-the-customers-perspective.md) page.

 Note, when you setup Stripe to be used in subscriptions it's a good to make the payment method name and description clear.

 For example, rather than calling the payment method 'Credit card' you might like to call it 'automated credit card billing for subscriptions'.
-A possible description could be 'Your default credit card saved in your OFN account will be charged when your subscription order is confirmed on Wednesday nights'.
+A possible description could be 'Your default credit card saved in your Abukem account will be charged when your subscription order is confirmed on Wednesday nights'.
 This name and description will show on the email confirmation to subscription customers \(see example below\), so it's good to make it details so the customer knows what to expect.

 ![](../../.gitbook/assets/image%20%2812%29.png)